richgel999/ufo_data/bin/anon_pdf.md

 *   [https://nssdc.gsfc.nasa.gov/nmc/spacecraft/display.action?id=1968-022A](https://nssdc.gsfc.nasa.gov/nmc/spacecraft/display.action?id=1968-022A)

 >**_Note_**: The presence of the 1127th on the cable corroborates the USAF document “AFCIN-1E-0 Draft Policy” dated 13 November 1961 that states the 1127th Field Activities Group at Ft.
->Belvoir had responsibility for recovery of foreign space vehicles under Projects Moon Dust, Blue Bly and UFO.
+>Belvoir had responsibility for recovery of foreign space vehicles under **Projects Moon Dust**, **Blue Bly and UFO**.
 That document distinguishes UAP recovery from crashed Soviet/Bloc vehicles and describes the need for quick reaction teams.
 The above cable suggests the 1127th monitored and possibly attempted to retrieve the circular metal disc in Nepal.

 >**_Note_**: The presence of MacDill AFB on the cable is potentially significant because the location is linked to rumors of housing four reverse engineered flying disc craft with tail fins witnessed by ret.
 USAF pilot Warren Botz in 1966 and journalist Jack D. Pickett in 1967.
 Curiously, 18 years earlier, a NACA (predecessor to NASA) employee saw a disc with tail fin in Oregon cataloged by **Project Grudge**.
 >*   [https://manmade-ufos.com/usaf-flying-saucer](https://manmade-ufos.com/usaf-flying-saucer)
 >*   [https://www.nicap.org/docs/1949_05_24_US_OR_Rogue%20River%20Oregon%20NACA%20BB%20Rivera-Heaphy%20CU.pdf](https://www.nicap.org/docs/1949_05_24_US_OR_Rogue%20River%20Oregon%20NACA%20BB%20Rivera-Heaphy%20CU.pdf)
 >*   [http://www.nicap.org/reports/490524rogue.htm](http://www.nicap.org/reports/490524rogue.htm) (alt linked added by rg)

 **(PUBLIC DOMAIN)** - 15 November 1968 — The Condon Committee, funded by the USAF, releases an extensive report on 90 UAP sightings to the National Academy of Sciences and later to the American public.
-It concludes “nothing has come from the study of UFOs” in the last two decades and further study “cannot be justified.”
-Project Blue Book scientific advisor J. Allen Hynek later wrote the Committee ignored key evidence and could not explain over a quarter of the cases examined.
+It concludes “nothing has come from the study of UFOs” in the last two decades and further study “cannot be justified.” **Project Blue Book** scientific advisor J. Allen Hynek later wrote the Committee ignored key evidence and could not explain over a quarter of the cases examined.

 *   [https://documents2.theblackvault.com/documents/ntis/CondonReport-Complete.pdf](https://documents2.theblackvault.com/documents/ntis/CondonReport-Complete.pdf) (p15)
 *   [https://archive.org/details/ufoexperience00jall/page/220/mode/2up](https://archive.org/details/ufoexperience00jall/page/220/mode/2up) (p221)

-**(PUBLIC DOMAIN)** - 1969 — A former intelligence officer tells Jacques Vallee the National Bureau of Standards (now the National Institute of Standards and Technology, NIST) once conducted an investigation into UAP as early as 1943 under Hugh L Dryden, which also looked into German research into jet aircraft.
+**(PUBLIC DOMAIN)** - 1969 — A former intelligence officer tells Jacques Vallée the National Bureau of Standards (now the National Institute of Standards and Technology, NIST) once conducted an investigation into UAP as early as 1943 under Hugh L Dryden, which also looked into German research into jet aircraft.
 They were already aware UAP interfered with combustion engines due to EM effects.

 Dryden later joined NACA and then NASA; Dryden told the House Appropriations Committee that someone named “Doolittle” told him UAP didn’t exist.